 2017 Burgundy Vintage: A Follow-Up

-Now that I’ve actually tasted some 2017s from Burgundy; it’s time to follow up my earlier post on the 2017s with some actual impressions, based on tasting.
+Now that I’ve actually tasted some 2017s from Burgundy; it’s time to follow up my first post on the 2017 Burgundies with some actual impressions, based on tasting.

 This blog follows a single event: the barrel tasting of Burgundies imported by Frederick Wildman for the trade, held February of every year.
 I tasted a lot of wines at the event and I also talked extensively with producers and other tasters.
 Here were my five main take-aways: